alex-feel/hugo-modules/accordion/README.md

 path = "github.com/alex-feel/hugo-modules/accordion"
 ```

-Add the following code to your `asstes/scss/main.scss` or `asstes/scss/style.scss` file.
+Add the following code to your `assets/scss/main.scss` or `assets/scss/style.scss` file.

 ```scss
 @import 'accordion';
 ```

-Add the following code to your js plugins list in the `config.toml` file.
+Add the following code to your js plugins list in the `hugo.toml` file.

 ```toml
 [[params.plugins.js]]